TheDataLeek/CSCI3202/hw5/README.md

 #### Some Quick Notes

+* There's a lot of code here, and to be honest, it's more than is really necessary.
+The reason for it however, is so that I can abstract away the more complicated parts and just say something like `solution.mutate()` instead of digging into how or why the mutation algorithm works.
+This abstraction is why the code to do simulated annealing is so terse, abstraction makes algorithms terse.
 * All indexing starts from the upper left point, which is at `(0, 0)`, and all indices are `(y, x)` pairs.
 * There's a hierarchy of the code, our system is represented by a `System`